 Ferdinand played in both legs of the semis, and the final at Wembley, as a 1-0 win against Preston handed West Ham promotion and a first major honour for the Peckham-born defender.

 Before leaving for Sunderland in August 2008, he had made 89 Premier League appearances for the Hammers and played in the 2006 FA Cup Final against Liverpool at the Millennium Stadium.

 On arrival at the Stadium of Light, the £8million defender fit straight into centre back duties alongside Danny Collins, playing 36 times in his inaugural season.

 A move to Queen’s Park Rangers emerged at the start of the 2011/12 campaign after Ferdinand dropped down the pecking order under newly appointed Black Cats manager Steve Bruce.

 Spells abroad with Bursaspor, Antalyaspor and Police United followed 46(+3) appearances at Loftus Road.
 Then in August 2014, Ferdinand returned to these shores to sign a two-year contract with our Championship outfit on a free transfer.

-He made his debut for the Royals that November, playing the first 45 in our 3-0 win over Rotherham at Madejski stadium – however suffering from multiple hamstring injuries has hampered his playing time in blue and white hoops thus far.
+He made his debut for the Royals that November, playing the first 45 in our 3-0 win over Rotherham at Madejski stadium – however suffering from multiple hamstring injuries hampered his playing time in blue and white hoops.